Morris Cerullo: India

 Cerullo was expelled from India in 1992 after disturbances erupted at one of his rallies.
-The Times of India on October 17, 1992 reported, "A so-called miracle healer, Morris Cerullo, who prefers to call himself a man of God, was declared 'persona non-grata' and bundled out of the country by Calcutta police this morning after mass healing services on Park Circus Maidan yesterday evening turned into a fiasco when members of the crowd stormed the dais challenging the efficacy of his healing power".
+The Times of India on October 17, 1992, reported, "A so-called miracle healer, Morris Cerullo, who prefers to call himself a man of God, was declared 'persona non-grata' and bundled out of the country by Calcutta police this morning after mass healing services on Park Circus Maidan yesterday evening turned into a fiasco when members of the crowd stormed the dais challenging the efficacy of his healing power".

 Brazil

-In 2009, Cerullo was invited to be the guest in the television show in Brazil.
+In 2009, Cerullo was invited to be a guest in a television show in Brazil.
 During the interview, he introduced his special financial healing to the televiewers.
 He asked for 900 Brazilian Reals in order to avail this ‘God’s life-time annointment’.
-His action was refuted by the overall servant of Members Church of God International (MCGI) Bro.
-Eli Soriano (deceased).
+His action was refuted by the overall servant of Members Church of God International (MCGI) Eli Soriano (deceased).